What does a life insurance agent do?

 To get a license in their state, an agent must take an accredited course, pass a life insurance agent exam, and complete continuing education requirements every few years for licensing renewal.

-An agent can help you understand your options – from what type of life insurance policy is best for you to who you should name as a beneficiary.
-It’s the agent’s job to try to sell you a policy, but they should also be working in your best interest.
+An agent can help you understand your options — from what type of life insurance policy is best for you to who you should name as a beneficiary.
+It’s the agent’s job to sell you a policy, but they should also be working in your best interest.

 Life insurance brokers vs. agents